Azure/azure-iot-pcs-remote-monitoring-dotnet/docs/LOCAL_DEPLOYMENT.md

 &nbsp;

 ## Structure of repository
-The .Net comprises of following projects/folders.
+The repository comprises of following projects/submodules.
 1) scripts
 2) cli
 3) services